 We met our group and our guide Elise.
 She explained we had 2 hours, she was going to show us cool things we probably haven't heard about, some secret back stories only insiders like us would find out.
 Sounded cool.
 Before we knew what has happening, Elise was skipping towards our first piece and we were jogging close behind.
 We looked at saucy French paintings and at the story of John the Baptist on panels.

 Next we headed to the American Wing.
 I'm getting into it.
-Not just because I'm interested in American Art, but because I have a painting by a Chicago artist and I knew there was a painting by this artist in the American wing.
-So I listened, as I was sneaking around trying to find it.
+Not just because I'm interested in American Art, but because I have a painting by a Chicago artist and I knew there was a painting by them in the American wing.
+So I listened, as I snuck around trying to find it.
 I slipped out of the gallery we were in.
-Across the hall, amongst, DeKooning and Pollack there she was Gertrude Abercrombie!
-I snapped a few pics and joined back up with the group.
+Across the hall, amongst, DeKooning and Pollack there she was, Gertrude Abercrombie!
+Snapped a few pics and joined back up with the group.

 We raced over to the Modern Wing.
 Which I admit is my favorite.
 Though on some pieces, I've asked myself the question, is this art??

-A pile of brightly colors candies in a pile in the corner.
+A pile of brightly colors candies in the corner.
 "Take one, or a handful."
 Said Elise.
 My mouth was dry, sounded good.
 As I unwrapped, she told the story.

 Felix Gonzalez-Torres, was a Cuban born American Artist.
 The piece (or pieces) is Untitled (Portrait of Ross in L.A.).
 Ross was Felix's partner and died of an Aids related illness.
 The pile of candy represented his personality, bright, sparkling and sweet.
 Every day, the museum makes sure there is 175 lbs of candy representing Ross's body weight.
 As the day goes by and people stop to pick up a piece, the pile diminishes representing the weight loss before his death.
 By replenishing the supply the museum metaphorically keeps him alive.